mshum345/startup/README.md

 # connection information
 - SSH: ssh -i [key pair file path] ubuntu@3.19.116.52
+ - NOTE: when using key pair file, store the key in the root directory of the WSL linux file system.
+Only there can you use chmod
 - Elastic public ip: 3.19.116.52
 - Domain Name: 260startupapp.click